 My grants: I was awarded a Mind Senior Research Fellowship for 2012-3.
 The resulting book was Self-Knowledge for Humans.
 In 2016 I was awarded a Leadership Fellowship by the Arts and Humanities Research Council for an 18 month project on intellectual vices ('Vice Epistemology').
-The resulting book, Vices of the Mind, will be published by Oxford University Press in late 2018.
+The resulting book was Vices of the Mind: From the Intellectual to the Political Link opens in a new window.
 I discuss some of the book's main ideas in this articleLink opens in a new window for the Philosophers' Magazine, in this podcastLink opens in a new window with Sean Carroll, and also in this conversationLink opens in a new window with Robert Talisse on the New Books Network.
-An edited volume called Vice EpistemologyLink opens in a new window, co-edited with Heather Battaly (University of Connecticut) and Ian Kidd (University of Nottingham) has been commissioned by Routledge and is in preparation.
-The project also gave rise to a series of workshops, on professional vices in modern medicine, the epistemology of counterterrorism, and resistance to change.
+An edited volume called Vice EpistemologyLink opens in a new window, co-edited with Heather Battaly (University of Connecticut) and Ian James Kidd (University of Nottingham), was published in 2020.
+The Vice Epistemology project also gave rise workshops on professional vices and virtues in modern medicine, the epistemology of counterterrorism, and resistance to change.
 You can hear me discussing resistance to change in this podcastLink opens in a new window.
 I currently have an AHRC Research Networking grant for a project called 'Rethinking the Philosophy of Terrorism'.
 My co-investigator is Professor Richard EnglishLink opens in a new window.

 Professor of Philosophy